Home | About Us | Contact | FAQ | Sitemap

 The highest award for outdoor adventurers is called the National Medal for Outdoor Achievement, which is displayed on the upper left side of this page.

-The BSA originally announced that boys needed to earn five segments to earn the medal, but the National Camping Task Force altered the requirements some to make the medal a little easier -- just a little.
-The task force stated that earning this medal is not for every Boy Scout or Varsity Scout.
+Scouting America originally announced that Scouts BSA members needed to earn five segments to earn the medal, but the National Camping Task Force altered the requirements some to make the medal a little easier -- just a little.
+The task force stated that earning this medal is not for every Scout.

 In order to earn the medal, Scouts must earn the Camping segment with a Silver device along with two other segments each with gold devices.
 They must also earn four outdoor-specific merit badges, plan a unit outdoor event, and take a Wilderness First Aid course and a Leave No Trace course, each 16 hours long.